 Bearland House is an elegant 18th Century townhouse in the centre of historic Gloucester and home to the Emma Willis Factory.
 Here their luxury shirts, boxer shorts, pyjamas, dressing gowns and walking socks are made using traditional methods of cutting and sewing, making to the highest standards.
 Cutting by hand, patterns are matched at the seams and sewn 18 stitches to the inch using single needle stitching for the neatest, strongest seams.
 Collars are hand trimmed before turning to ensure clean cut, sharp points, small handmade gussets at the side seams and finished with real Mother of Pearl buttons.
 All of their trimmings and components are sourced in England.
-Cutters and machinists Norman, Andrew, Kath, Karen, Steph, Jackie, Lyn, Megan, Lucie, Karen, Cara, Ellie, Mandy and Maureen are highly skilled and take great pride in their work.
+Pattern makers and cutters Samantha, Kelly and Andrew and machinists Kath, Karen, Jacquie, Lyn, Lucie, Karen, Lizzy, Georgina, Georgia, Becky and Maureen are highly skilled and take great pride in their work.
 Ending, pressing, folding and packing are carried out with care and attention by Joanna and Casey.
 Kathleen Muir, with over 30 years of experience in bespoke shirt making, trains all the young staff to sew to the highest standards, teaching quality before speed and pride in work.

-Emma Willis sources all of their trimmings, components and packaging in England.
-Emma Willis uses Swiss Cottons, Italian Silks and Irish Linens, many of which are exclusive to their Collections.
+Emma Willis sources all of their trimmings, components and packaging in the UK.
+Emma Willis uses Swiss and Italian cottons and Irish and Italian Linens, many of which are exclusive to their Collections.